radj307/volume-control/docs/HowToContributeTranslations.md

     ![](https://i.imgur.com/L3jLiSD.png)
  4. Change the **base repository** dropdown box to your fork, then click **Create pull request**.
     ![](https://i.imgur.com/N71GFoS.png)
+ 5. Give your PR a name and fill in any relevant information in the description field, then click **Create pull request**.

 You're all done!
-The developers will review your pull request and merge the changes if everything looks good, or they may ask you to make changes first.
+The developers will review your pull request and merge the changes if everything looks good, otherwise they will ask you to make changes first.
+For more information, see [Updating a Pull Request](#updating-a-pull-request).

 ## Updating a Pull Request

-If the developers ask you to make changes to your pull request before merging it, you can
+If the developers ask you to make changes to your pull request before merging it, you can do this by simply pushing the changes to your forked repository as described in [Pushing Your Changes](#pushing-your-changes).
+No further action is required on your part to update the PR as this happens automatically.